-This is the fanciest non-QLED TV from Samsung's 2021 range, and while no QLED TV fits into our £500 category, you still get a level of care and attention from this model to match more expensive TVs, and a surprising number of sleek high-tech features.
+This is the fanciest non-QLED TV from Samsung's 2021 range, providing a level of care and attention that matches more expensive TVs, and including a surprising number of sleek high-tech features.

 HDR is catered for, from the live broadcast-friendly HLG to HDR10+ dynamic metadata, and the 4K UHD resolution is augmented by integrated Wi-Fi, Bluetooth and Apple AirPlay 2 connectivity.
 The Tizen-based operating system is identical to that sported by the pricier QLED TVs, and a response time of around 10ms will appeal to gamers.

 Best of all, performance could easily be from a more expensive screen.
-Samsung's innovative backlight keeps contrast looking dark without being washed out, and that. combines with a reasonably bright picture overall, giving things a lovely pop in either SDR or HDR.
+Samsung's innovative backlight keeps contrast looking dark without being washed out, and that combines with a reasonably bright picture overall, giving things a lovely pop.

 This TV ticks an impressive number of technical boxes for the price: you get a direct backlight instead of an edge-lit one (for punchier HDR), Dolby Vision HDR support to make the most of that display, and Dolby Atmos support for more involving sound.